soominkim231/Data-Visualization/README.md

 Map showing Top 5 counties in Maryland for Drug and Alcohol Related Intoxication Deaths in 2007 and 2016.

 ## Project 4
-Stacked bar plot showing homeless population in New York by regions, from 2009-2012.
+1. Stacked bar plot showing demographic composition of university factulty by race/ethnicity, over 1992 to 2015.
+2. Bar plot showing the percentage of university faculty who are female out of (a) "all faculty" / (b) "full professors"

 ## Project 5
 Line graphs displaying an upward trend in the global mean percentage of Gross Domestic Product (GDP) on health expenditures for all income groups from 1996 to 2014, with the high-income group showing the highest %, followed by the middle and low-income groups.